 The construction fee covers merely a fraction of our construction cost, which includes civil works (digging, trenching, reinstating), rolling out fibre cables etc. If we have already connected the premises, then we will not charge you with an additional construction fee.
 Please mind, the fee is based on a per unit base and not on a whole building or complex.
 However, we have special agreements with most of our complexes.
-The fee might be waived for all 6+ months contracts.
-Please check with our office.
+The fee might be waived for all 12/24 months contracts.
+Please check with our Office or Sales Reps.